moj-analytical-services/writing_functions_in_r/README.md

 -----

-Then we can use the `modify_if()` function from `purrr` to apply the `remove_numbering()` function to all columns in the `prosecutions` dataframe, with the condition that the column must contain strings.
+Then we can use the `modify_if()` function from `purrr` to apply the `remove_numbering()` function to columns in the `prosecutions` dataframe.
+The `modify_if()` function will apply the specified function to all columns where a particular condition is met, and in this case the condition `is.character` requires that the column contains strings.

 ``` r
 prosecutions <- purrr::modify_if(prosecutions, is.character, remove_numbering)